-What equipment do the recording studios have?
+What equipment is in the recording studio?

-The larger 4-person studio is a Wenger SoundLok sound-isolation room, which is outfitted with:
+Our 4-person studio is a Wenger SoundLok sound-isolation room, which is outfitted with:

 - 4 Shure SM7B Vocal Microphones

 - 4 Sennheiser HD 280 PRO headphones

 - A dedicated phone line for a remote host or guest, through a Telos digital hybrid telephone interface

 - Support for a remote host or guest via Skype

 - Allen & Heath Qu-16 digital mixing board (for operation by an engineer)

 - Allen & Heath Qu-Pad for in-studio control of the QU-16